nalbert9/Deep_Reinforcement_Learning/README.md

 >[P2_Continuous](https://github.com/nalbert9/Deep_Reinforcement_Learning/tree/master/P2_Continuous-control): In the second project, we will train an robotic arm to reach target locations.

 ### Competition Collaboration and Competition
->[P3_Collaboration](https://github.com/nalbert9/Deep_Reinforcement_Learning/tree/master/P3_Collab-compet): In the third project, we will train a pair of agents to play tennis!
+>[P3_Collaboration](https://github.com/nalbert9/Deep_Reinforcement_Learning/tree/master/P3_Collab-compet): In the third project, we will train a pair of agents to play tennis.